Milciades Adorno

-Milciades Bautista Adorno Aguero (born 27 January 2005) is a Paraguayan footballer who plays as a forward for Sportivo Ameliano, on loan from Club Guaraní.
+Milciades Bautista Adorno Aguero (born 27 January 2005) is a Paraguayan footballer who plays as a forward for Pastoreo on loan from Guaraní.

 Club career

 Adorno scored his first senior goal in a 2–1 win over Resistencia in May 2022.

 In September 2022, he was named by English newspaper The Guardian as one of the best players born in 2005 worldwide.

 Personal life

 His father, Líder Adorno, was also a footballer, and played in Paraguay.